dassana-io/enterprise-docs/docs/app-store/apps/saas-logs/github.md

 - Content type: `application/json`
 - Secret: `You can leave this blank` (We use your token in the URL to authenticate you)

-We recommend you select 'Send me everything' for the events you want to trigger the webhook.
-Ensure 'Active' is checked below, and click 'Add webhook'.

 ## What if I don't have permissions for my organization?

 You can configure Dassana at a repository-level by navigating to your repository's settings and following the steps above.
 However, we recommend you configure Dassana at the org-level for GitHub to avoid configuring Dassana manually for new repositories and to capture org-level events such as member invites & adds.